What is a hardware wallet?

 3. Purchase from an authorised retailer

-4. Guard your Recovery Seed and Pin
+4. Guard your Recovery phrase and Pin Code

 A recovery seed is a 24 word recovery phrase, which is automatically generated for you during the initial configuration of your hardware wallet.
 You can restore your crypto assets in case of theft or loss of the wallet using these 24 words.
 It is crucial for this to be recorded correctly, kept private and in a safe place.